K4R7IK/K4R7IK/README.md

 ### Hi there 👋
+Kartik Kushwaha here.
+Well people also know me as Corrupter-Rot.

 <!--
 **Corrupter-rot/Corrupter-rot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.